What Are Acne Scars?

 - Hypertrophic: raised scar tissue where acne was

 - Keloid: raised scar that’s larger than acne was

 - Dark spots or staining: skin looks red to purple

 You may need more than one kind of treatment to smooth your skin.
 Most are done in the doctor’s office or as an outpatient procedure at the hospital.

 Skin resurfacing.
 The goal is to remove damaged layers of skin so that new, healthy skin appears.
-There are three major ways your doctor can do this:
+There are four major ways your doctor can do this:

 - Laser.
 A laser creates a more even surface to your skin.